longturn/freeciv21/docs/General/Manuals/client-manual.rst

     irrigation from a source of fresh water over to a city.

 Transform to Hills/Swamp/Ocean
-    Tell a :unit:`Engineer` to conduct a major terraforming operation on the tile.
+    Tell an :unit:`Engineer` to conduct a major terraforming operation on the tile.
 Mountains can be cut down to hills, forests and grassland can be converted to swamp and then the swamp can be converted to ocean.
-    In some circumstances, ocean can be converted to swamp and then the swamp can be converted to grassland.
+    In some circumstances, an ocean tile can be converted to swamp and then the swamp can be converted to grassland.
 In most rulesets, only the :unit:`Engineer` unit can do these major operations.

 Clean Pollution
     Tell a :unit:`Worker` to clean pollution from the tile.
 Pollution on a tile will eliminate or severely